-- Amendments to PAS 1, Classification of Liabilities as Current or Non-current - PFRS 17, Insurance Contracts insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
+PFRS 17 is a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
+Once effective, PFRS 17 will replace PFRS 4, Insurance Contracts.
+This new standard on insurance contracts applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
 A few scope exceptions will apply.